Why do WordPress site owners add so many Categories and Tags, it’s such a bad SEO idea!

-There’s over 200 posts on this site, not one is in two or more categories and there are ZERO tags and Google has no problem at all fully indexing this website and ranking it for relevant search phrases.
+There’s over 200 WordPress posts on this site (and a few static Pages), not one is in two or more categories and there are ZERO tags.
+Googlebot (Google’s search engine spider) has no problem at all fully spidering and indexing this website and ranking it for relevant search phrases.
 One WordPress category for each post is more than enough as long as a category doesn’t paginate too deep.

 Paginated Categories SEO

 To keep the link juice flowing smoothly on relatively small sites try to keep the number of posts in a category to 10 or less so you don’t get Category/Tag page 2, page 3 etc… (this assumes you have kept the number of posts per category to the default 10) because it means the posts archived on category page 2/3 etc… are barely getting any link benefit.

 For larger websites try to keep to under 20 posts per category, all depends on the number of posts on the entire site and the number of WordPress categories, larger a site more posts you might need to add to a category OR consider more categories with tighter niches (basically as a site grows add more categories to further niche the archives).
 Adding tighter niches is another way to silo SEO your website.